cowprotocol/trading-bot/README.md

 yarn hardhat trade --token-list-url <token list> --network <network>
 ```

+This command will fetch a random token pair for which your account has sell balance from the token list, give approval if necessary, and place a sell order on GPv2.
+It will then wait for the trade to happen and return successfully if this was the case.
+It will fail in case there was any error along the way.

 ## Contributing

 Before submitting a PR make sure the changes comply with our linting rules.